xtimberlake/drake-cpp-setup/README.md

 The minimal C++ requirements for drake( a robotic toolbox by MIT and Toyota Research Institute).

 ## 1.Installation
- Here we installn via APT (Ubuntu).
-Please following the below instructions. \
+ Here we install via APT (Ubuntu).
+Please follow the below instructions. \
  https://drake.mit.edu/apt.html#stable-releases

 ## 2.Run